 As the knowledge base and importance of mitochondrial physiology to evolution, health and disease expands, the necessity for harmonizing the terminology concerning mitochondrial respiratory states and rates has become increasingly apparent.
 The chemiosmotic theory establishes the mechanism of energy transformation and coupling in oxidative phosphorylation.
 The unifying concept of the protonmotive force provides the framework for developing a consistent theoretical foundation of mitochondrial physiology and bioenergetics.
-We follow guidelines of the International Union of Pure and Applied Chemistry (IUPAC) on terminology in physical chemistry, extended by considerations of open and thermodynamics systems of irreversible processes.
+We follow guidelines of the International Union of Pure and Applied Chemistry (IUPAC) on terminology in physical chemistry, extended by considerations of open systems and thermodynamics of irreversible processes.
 The conceptdriven constructive terminology incorporates the meaning of each quantity and aligns concepts and symbols with the nomenclature of classical bioenergetics.
-We endeavour to provide a balanced view of mitochondrial respiratory control and a critical reporting discussion on data of mitochondrial respiration in terms of metabolic flows and fluxes.
+We endeavour to provide a balanced view of mitochondrial respiratory control а critical and reporting data discussion on of mitochondrial respiration in terms of metabolic flows and fluxes.
 Uniform standards for evaluation of respiratory states and rates will ultimately contribute to reproducibility between laboratories and thus support the development of databases of mitochondrial respiratory function in species, tissues, and cells.
 Clarity of concept and consistency of nomenclature facilitate effective transdisciplinary communication, education, and ultimately further discovery.